Data. How is data collected?

 A different source regarding the European Union macro-regional strategies

-EUSDR data was collected between April and June 2016 and published in keep.eu in July 2016.
-At the moment keep.eu provides information regarding the projects that are contributing to the EUSDR and categorised as “in line with EUSDR”. .
+EUSDR data was collected two times between 2016 and 2020 and published last time in 2021.
+At the moment keep.eu provides information regarding the projects that are contributing to the EUSDR and categorised as “in line with EUSDR”.

-Both European Union macro-regional strategies in keep.eu have projects funded by Interreg and ENPI programmes as well as projects funded outside Interreg and ENPI programmes.
+All three European Union macro-regional strategies in keep.eu have projects funded by Interreg and ENPI programmes as well as projects funded outside Interreg, Interreg-IPA cross-border and ENPI/ENI cross-border programmes.

-Interact foresees to add also the European Union Strategy for the Adriatic Ionian Region (EUSAIR) and the European Union Strategy for the Alpine Region (EUSALP) as soon as the strategies have developed in terms of defining projects supporting the strategies.
+Interact foresees to add also the European Union Strategy for the Adriatic Ionian Region (EUSAIR) as soon as the strategy has developed in terms of defining projects supporting the strategy.

 Data regarding the 2014-2020 programmes themselves is based on their cooperation programmes.
 Programme data from the 2000-2006 and 2007-2013 periods does not include the contents of the operational programmes themselves.